nealhaddaway/predicter/README.md

 number of records retained following the previous step.
 In addition, the main 'predicter' function combines these estimates into a single estimate for the predicted time requirements of a particular review project in days.

-Defaul values are provided based on an empirical study by Neal R Haddaway and Martin J Westgate (2018) https://doi.org/10.1111/cobi.13231.
+Default values are provided based on an empirical study by Neal R Haddaway and Martin J Westgate (2018) https://doi.org/10.1111/cobi.13231.